Epidemic disease prevalent worldwide whose incidence has been curtailed markedly in countries where immunization is widespread.

 Complications of measles are more common in immunocompromised and poorly nourished individuals and include pneumonia, laryngotracheitis, otitis media, and encephalitis.

-Picture of baby with measles
+Picture of a baby with measles

 Centers for Disease Control and Prevention